Table of contents

 - Pale skin, dry skin, or easily bruised skin

-- Unintended movement in the lower leg (restless legs syndrome)
+- Unintended movement in the lower leg (restless leg syndrome)

 - Fast heartbeat